vuejs/vetur/docs/formatting.md

 #### stylus-supremacy

+`tabSize` and `insertSpaces` are read from `editor.tabSize` and `editor.insertSpaces`.

-Settings are read from `stylusSupremacy.*`.
+Other settings are read from `stylusSupremacy.*`.
 You can install [Stylus Supremacy extension](https://marketplace.visualstudio.com/items?itemName=thisismanta.stylus-supremacy) to get IntelliSense for settings, but Vetur will work without it.
 A useful default:

 ```json
 {